mgdombrowski/redshift-csv-inserter/README.md

 columns: 'column1, column2, column3, column4'
 ```

-Modify these to the correct parameters listed in the AWS console.
+Modify these to the correct parameters listed in the AWS console then change the name of the file to config.yaml.

 ## Usage